czpilar/dropdrive/README.md

 dropDrive
 =========

-- `dropdrive-cmd` is simple java command line application for uploading file(s) to Google Drive.
+- `dropdrive-cmd` is simple java command line application for uploading file(s) to Dropbox.
-- `dropdrive-core` is core library which provide ability for uploading file(s) to Google Drive.
+- `dropdrive-core` is core library which provide ability for uploading file(s) to Dropbox.

 dropDrive as command line application
 -------------------------------------